BioBlitz: History

 The term "BioBlitz" was first coined by U.S. National Park Service naturalist Susan Rudy while assisting with the first BioBlitz.
 The first BioBlitz was held at Kenilworth Aquatic Gardens, Washington, D.C. in 1996.
 Approximately 1000 species were identified at this first event.
 This first accounting of biodiversity was organized by Sam Droege (USGS) and Dan Roddy (NPS) with the assistance of other government scientists.
 The public and especially the news media were invited.
-Since the success of the first bioblitz, many organisations around the world have repeated this concept.
+Since the success of the first bioblitz, many organizations around the world have repeated this concept.

 Since then, most BioBlitz contain a public component so that adults, kids, teens and anyone interested can join experts and scientists in the field.
 Participating in these hands-on field studies is a fun and exciting way for people to learn about biodiversity and better understand how to protect it.

 In 1998, Harvard biologist E.O.
 Wilson and Massachusetts wildlife expert Peter Alden developed a program to catalog the organisms around Walden Pond.
 This led to a statewide program known as Biodiversity Days.
 This concept is very similar to a BioBlitz and occasionally the two terms are used interchangeably.

 A variation on the BioBlitz, the Blogger Blitz began in 2007.
 Rather than gather volunteers and scientists at one location, participant blogs pledged to conduct individual surveys of biodiversity.
 These results were then compiled and mapped.
 The purpose of this blitz is not to survey down to species level across all taxonomic groups, but rather to raise awareness about biodiversity and provide a general snapshot of diversity.

 From 2007 through 2016 National Geographic Society and the US National Park Service partnered to put on a Bioblitz in a different National Park each year culminating in a Bioblitz across the National Park Service in 2016 as part of the National Park Service Centennial Celebration.
 The iNaturalist platform was used as the recording tool for the 2014, 2015, and 2016 Centennial Bioblitzes in this series.

 Highlights of the 2016 nationwide BioBlitz include: